Certifications & Qualifications

 Staying compliant with SAM.gov requirements is a fundamental aspect of federal contracting.
 By treating your SAM.gov registration renewal as a recurring business priority rather than an annual chore, you protect your eligibility and ensure your business remains "contract-ready."
 For contractors managing multiple certifications or complex entity structures, leveraging intelligence platforms like SamSearch can streamline the tracking process and keep your compliance status front and center.

-NAICS Code for General Contractor Construction
+NAICS Code for City Government

 CPPB (Certified Professional Public Buyer)